top of page

 HISTORY

-Established in 1988, The Memphis Boy, Girl, and Chamber Choirs are a non-profit community outreach program (incorporated as Memphis Boychoir Inc.) based at Grace-St. Luke’s Episcopal Church [www.gracestlukes.org] in Memphis, Tennessee since August 2021.
-Open to auditioned, third-grade and older boys and girls, and adults (chamber choir), the choirs seek to reflect the diversity of the Memphis region and a vision of what can be accomplished in the community by talented and dedicated choristers.
+Established in 1988, The Memphis Boy & Girl Choir is a non-profit community outreach program (incorporated as Memphis Boychoir Inc.) based at Grace-St. Luke’s Episcopal Church [www.gracestlukes.org] in Memphis, Tennessee since August 2021.
+Open to auditioned, third-grade and older boys and girls, the choirs seek to reflect the diversity of the Memphis region and a vision of what can be accomplished in the community by talented and dedicated choristers.

 WHO WE ARE